Mailtrain-org/mailtrain/README.md

 Additionally Mailtrain (v1.1+) is able to use VERP-based bounce handling.
 This would require to have a compatible SMTP relay (the services mentioned above strip out or block VERP addresses in the SMTP envelope) and you also need to set up special MX DNS name that points to your Mailtrain installation server.

+If using VERP with iRedMail, see [this post](http://www.iredmail.org/forum/post49325.html#p49325) for correct configuration as iRedMail blocks by default senders that do not match authentication username (VERP address and user account address are different).

 ## Testing

 There is a built in /dev/null server in Mailtrain that you can use to load test your installation.
 Check the `[testserver]` section in the configuration file for details.
 By default the test server is disabled.
 The server uses only cleartext connections, so select "Do not use encryption" in the encryption settings when setting up the server data in Mailtrain.